-After the procedure, the patient rests for a few minutes and then will be driven home by someone.
+After the procedure, the patient rests for a few minutes and is then driven home by someone.
 Normal activities can be resumed the following day.

 Intradiscal Electrothermal Therapy (IDET)

-This minimally invasive treatment is designed to treat people suffering from chronic low back pain resulting from various degenerative disc diseases or a herniated disc.
+This minimally invasive treatment is designed to treat chronic low back pain resulting from various degenerative disc diseases or a herniated disc.

-During the Intradiscal Electrothermal Therapy (IDET) fluoroscopy (X-ry) imaging is used to guide a hollow needle containing a catheter and heating element into the spinal disc.
+During Intradiscal Electrothermal Therapy (IDET), fluoroscopy (X-ray) imaging guides a hollow needle containing a catheter and heating element into the spinal disc.
 This is slowly heated to about 194 degrees Fahrenheit.
 The purpose of this is to destroy nerve fibers, toughen disc tissue and seal any small tears.
-In addition, antibiotics are injected into the disc or administered intravenously in order to prevent the disc from becoming infected.
+In addition, antibiotics are injected into the disc or administered intravenously to prevent the disc from becoming infected.

-After the procedure, there may actually be an increase in the pain; however, improvement is often noticed after about 6 weeks.
-Between 8-12 weeks rehabilitation exercises should begin
+After the procedure, there may be an increase in the pain; however, improvement is often noticed after about six weeks.
+Between 8-12 weeks, rehabilitation exercises should begin.

 Intrathecal Catheter Placement

 This procedure is usually performed only after other attempts to manage pain have failed.
-This approach is used with patients suffering from pain due to a numerous conditions including: compression fractures, cancer, failed back or neck surgery.
+This approach is used with patients suffering from pain due to numerous conditions, including compression fractures, cancer, failed back or neck surgery.

 The battery in the pump needs to be replaced every 5-7 years.
-You will need to carry an Implanted Device identification card because the pump is sensitive to metal detectors.
+In addition, you will need to carry an Implanted Device identification card because the pump is sensitive to metal detectors.

 Medial Branch Blocks

 A medial branch block is conducted to help reduce the inflammation.
 This procedure typically takes about 30 minutes.
-A local anesthetic is applied followed by a fluoroscopy (x-ray) guided placement of a needle along the nerves that supply the joint.
+First, a local anesthetic is applied, followed by a fluoroscopy (x-ray) guided needle placement along the nerves that supply the joint.
 A local anesthetic will then be injected with possibly a steroid medication as well.

-After the procedure relief from the pain is usually experienced within minutes.
-Patients are asked to keep a record of their pain level for the first few days following this procedure.
+After the procedure, relief from the pain is usually experienced within minutes.
+However, patients are asked to record their pain level for the first few days following this procedure.

 Facet joints are found between each set of vertebrae in the spine.
 These joints allow a vertebra to move against the surrounding vertebrae.
-When the tissue in and around the facet joint space becomes inflamed and swell, pain results.
-This inflammation can affect people with arthritis, those who have sustained injuries, and others.
+When the tissue in and around the facet joint space becomes inflamed and swells, pain results; this inflammation can affect people with arthritis, those who have sustained injuries, and others.

-A facet injection involves inserting a needle in to the tissue that contains a mixture of an anesthetic and a steroid medication.
+A facet injection involves inserting a needle into the tissue containing an anesthetic mixture and a steroid medication.
 The injection is done using X-ray guidance.

 Patients should rest following the procedure.
 In most cases, work can be resumed the following day.
 Facet injections offer relief from pain ranging from several days to several months.